-Mixed-frequency VAR models provide a method to assess the influence of high-frequency data on low-frequency data and vice versa.
-This approach is not based on representations of latent processes or shocks.
+The mixed-frequency VAR models allow you to measure the impact of high frequency data at low frequency and vice versa.
+This approach used here is not based on representations of latent processes or shocks.
 As a consequence, mixed data sampling VAR is an alternative to the commonly used state space models for mixed frequency data.
 State-space models are parameter-oriented, while mixed-frequency VAR models are observation-oriented models, as they are formulated exclusively in terms of observable data and do not involve latent processes, as well as shocks, thus avoiding the need to formulate measurement equations, filtration etc.